Disney Tsum Tsum: Gameplay

 Playing a round of Disney Tsum Tsum costs one "heart" (life).
 Hearts can be earned by waiting fifteen minutes to refill, for up to five hearts in total; any more will disable refilling until players have less than five hearts again, completing bingos or event missions, spending "Rubies", the game's premium currency that can be purchased through microtransactions or earned through leveling up or completing bingos, or by sending hearts to Line and Facebook friends who are logged into the game.
 Players can send one free heart to each friend per hour, and sending hearts does not cost players their own hearts.

 Marvel Tsum Tsum

 Marvel Tsum Tsum was a free-to-play mobile puzzle game for iOS and Android developed by XFLAG and published by Mixi.
 The game focuses on Marvel characters rendered as Tsum Tsum toys and, despite having similar gameplay, is unrelated to Line Corporation's Disney Tsum Tsum.
 The game was released worldwide on August 31, 2016 and shut down on October 31, 2017.

+Disney Tsum Tsum Festival

+Disney Tsum Tsum Festival is a party video game developed by B.B.
+Studio and Hyde and published by Bandai Namco Entertainment for the Nintendo Switch.
+It contains a variety of minigames, such as curling and air hockey, and a version of the Disney Tsum Tsum mobile game.
+It was released in Japan on October 10, 2019, and globally on November 8.

+Television shorts

+Tsum Tsum is a series of comedy computer-animated shorts based on the toy line.
+Directed by Hiroshi Chida with CG supervision by Yoshiki Nakao at Polygon Pictures, it debuted in Japan on Disney Channel and Dlife on December 12, 2014, and in the United States on Disney Channel later that month.

+Web series

+Tsum Tsum Kingdom is a live-action series produced by Disney Consumer Products and Interactive Media.
+Debuted on Disney's website and social media on May 12, 2016, it consists of documentary-style episodes featuring stories centered on Tsum toys.
+Disney also produced As Told By Tsum Tsums, a series of video recaps of Disney films such as Star Wars and Alice in Wonderland with plush Tsums.